 We, at SPD Group, have 15+ years of experience in distributed software development, collaborating with other teams across the globe.
 In fact, almost every major client of ours requires collaboration with existing teams, and we know how to do this effectively.

-Long before the COVID-19 pandemic, our experts delivered remote custom software development services, distributed systems integration, and unification solutions, eCommerce app development, as well as other services for innovative companies.
+Long before the COVID-19 pandemic, our experts delivered remote custom software development services, distributed systems integration, and unification solutions, eCommerce app development, mobile app development, as well as other services for innovative companies.
 If you need any help with managing and assembling distributed teams or if you have any questions on this topic, feel free to book a consultation!

 This is a process of creating software with the help of two or more decentralized teams in different locations.